AlaskaAirlines/ods-inputoptions/README.md

 ### inputoption groups

-Using ods-inputoption required a group wrapper.
+Using `<ods-inputoptions>` required a group wrapper.
 Depending on wether the intention is to use radio buttons or checkboxes, depends on the group used.

 For radio buttons, use: